How is chemotherapy used for pancreatic cancer?

 Locally advanced pancreatic cancer is cancer that has spread to the large blood vessels near the pancreas, or to a number of lymph nodes.
 It’s not usually possible to remove the cancer with surgery.

-You should be offered chemotherapy, and sometimes chemoradiotherapy.
+You may be offered chemotherapy, and sometimes chemoradiotherapy.
 This may shrink the cancer and slow down its growth.
 It can also help with any symptoms and help you feel better.
 For a small number of people, this treatment may shrink the cancer enough to make surgery possible.

 You may be offered FOLFIRINOX or gemcitabine with capecitabine (GemCap).
-If you are not well enough to deal with the possible side effects of these treatments, your oncologist should consider gemcitabine on its own.
+If you are not well enough to deal with the possible side effects of these treatments, your oncologist may consider gemcitabine on its own.

 You will have scans before, during and at the end of your treatment to see how the chemotherapy is working.